excellent display piece for the wall

 Story: At the end of Winter in 2017 an arborist friend gave me a call and asked if I'd like to help cut some red alder trees down behind a church in exchange for some wood.

 I've gotten pretty selective about what wood I take on, so I said No thanks.

 That's when my friend asked if I'd consider donating some of my time to help the church.
 I couldn't say No. The church does all sorts of great things for our community.

-The were some amusing diversions, such as the mechanical engineer who guaranteed that we needed to pull hard on a rope to have it avoid hitting a plastic picnic table.
+There were some amusing diversions, such as the mechanical engineer who guaranteed that we needed to pull hard on a rope as my friend felled the tree to have it avoid hitting a plastic picnic table.
 We couldn't talk him out of it, and guess where the tree fell? : )